ctm/mb2-doc/README.md

 When using IRC, all commands are preceded by the lower-case letter 'p' and a single space.
 As such, to get help, type `p help`.
 For the web interface, adding the leading "p " is an error.
-Most of the examples in this document use the IRC convention.

 ### Starting Pen Commands

 The pen commands are:
 ```
-p help
+help
-p status
+status
-p join
+join
-p quit
+quit
-p vacation
+vacation
-p back
+back
-p game
+game
-p tournament
+tournament
-p speed factor
+speed factor
-p secs-to-act seconds
+secs-to-act seconds
-p timeout-secs seconds
+timeout-secs seconds
-p start
+start
 ```

 Vacation is a state you can be on where you will check whenever possible but fold to any action.
-You can voluntarily put yourself on vacation with `p vacation` and you can take yourself off vacation with `p back`, although any command will take you off vacation.
+You can voluntarily put yourself on vacation with `vacation` and you can take yourself off vacation with `back`, although any command will take you off vacation.

-`p game` and `p tournament` will list the choices you can have for games and tournaments.
+`game` and `tournament` will list the choices you can have for games and tournaments.

-With `p game` you can supply an additional argument to specify which game, e.g., `p game holdem`.
+With `game` you can supply an additional argument to specify which game, e.g., `game holdem`.
 If you do that, you'll get the default betting structure for that game (no-limit for Hold'em).
 If you want to specify the betting structure, you can add `potlimit`, `nolimit` or two integers representing the small-bet and the big-bet in a split